ZK Dispute Game

 wethaddressAddress of per-chain DelayedWETH

-anchorStateRegistry, weth, and l2ChainId are injected by OPContractManager._makeGameArgs() directly from the chain's existing deployment.
+anchorStateRegistry and weth are injected by OPContractManager._makeGameArgs() directly from the chain's existing deployment.

 OPCM Integration

-ZKDisputeGame integrates into OPCM v2 as game type 10 (ZK_GAME_TYPE) through the existing DisputeGameConfig, reusing the same pattern as Cannon and Permissioned Cannon.
+ZKDisputeGame integrates into OPCM v2 as game type ZK_GAME_TYPE through DisputeGameConfig, following the same pattern as other game types.

 Three additions are required:

-1. ZKDisputeGame is deployed once via the DeployImplementations script and tracked in OPContractsManagerContainer.Implementations alongside existing fault game implementations.
+1. ZKDisputeGame is deployed once via the DeployImplementations script and tracked in OPContractsManagerContainer.Implementations.

-3. ZK_GAME_TYPE is added to the validGameTypes array in _assertValidFullConfig().
+3. ZK_GAME_TYPE is added to the validGameTypes array in _assertValidFullConfig() and to GameTypes.isSuperGame().

 ZKDisputeGameConfig